mohammadbilalmansuri/mohammadbilalmansuri/README.md

 Hi, I’m a Software Engineer focused on Full Stack Development.
 I’m currently learning and exploring DevOps, Web3, and App Development using React Native.

-I’ve been working part-time at BrandRoot Isoft, where I also started with internships.
+I’ve been working at BrandRoot Isoft, where I also started with internship.
 From day one, I’ve been involved in real-world work — contributing to over 50 projects and continuing to take on new challenges.

-I began as a Frontend Intern, moved into WordPress Development, and later started contributing part-time as a Frontend Developer, WordPress Developer, and UI/UX Designer.
-I’m now working as a Full Stack Developer, still actively involved in both development and design.
+I began as a Frontend, moved into WordPress Development, and later started contributing as a frontend web developer.
+I’m now working as a full stack software engineer, still actively involved in both development and design.

 ### What I work with: